mongodb/mongo-ruby-driver/README.md

 # GridFS

-The Ruby driver include two abstractions for storing large files: Grid and GridFileSystem.
+The Ruby driver includes two abstractions for storing large files: Grid and GridFileSystem.

 The Grid class is a Ruby implementation of MongoDB's GridFS file storage specification.
 GridFileSystem is essentially the same, but provides a more filesystem-like API and assumes that filenames are unique.

-An instance of both classes represents an individual file store.
+An instance of either class represents an individual file store.
 See the API reference for details.

 Examples: